azawawi/swift-zmq/README.md

 > provides a message queue, but unlike message-oriented middleware, a ZeroMQ
 > system can run without a dedicated message broker.
 The library's API is
 > designed to resemble that of Berkeley sockets.
->
-> ZeroMQ is developed by a large community of contributors, founded by iMatix,
-> which holds the domain name and trademarks.
-There are third-party bindings for
-> many popular programming languages.

 ## Project Goals